Masking (Electronic Health Record): Unmasking

 In patient care, authorised users have the ability to override masking and access restrictions under emergency circumstances.
 If a patient is in a critical health state and treatment is urgently required, physicians are provided with the right to access all required information within the EHR.
 This mechanism is known as "breaking the glass."
 Any unmasking of a patient's EHR is audited, and a sufficient reason for access is generally required.

 EHR Data Masking Techniques

 Masking refers to sets of alterations and changes made to protect information within the confines of Electronic health records.
-Not only is masking performed at a patients request, it is a common method used to assist in the conduction of clinical and epidemiological research.
+Not only is masking performed at a patient's request, it is a common method used to assist in the conduction of clinical and epidemiological research.
 It reduces confidentiality and privacy concerns associated with supplying information to external bodies.
 In general, direct identifiers are removed from the dataset, replaced with random values, changed using the hashing function, or restored with a unique key.
 Mechanisms as such are expanded on under the following headings.